Visit the Best German Weihnachtsmärkte / Christkindlesmarkt

 Dresden’s Strieselmarkt – the Oldest Christmas Market in Germany

 Dresden claims that its Strieselmarkt is the oldest Christmas market in Germany.
 It has been held since 1434.
 Furthermore, with a Christmas market spread from the station into Neustadt across the Elbe, Dresden claims to have the longest Christmas market in Germany too.
-Dresden has some excellent museums, including the German Military History Museum (often referred to as the War Museum) in addition to its Baroque skyline and the recently restored Frauenkirche.

 Berlin – the Largest Number of Christmas Markets in Germany

-Berlin claims the largest number of Christmas markets in Germany – the city have around 50 official Christmas markets, although not all operate continuously during advent.
+Berlin claims the largest number of Christmas markets in Germany – the city has around 50 official Christmas markets, although not all operate continuously during advent.
 Large markets are conveniently set up at the Kaiser Wilhelm Gedächtniskirche near the Berlin Zoologischer Garten station in the commercial heart of West Berlin while in the former East Berlin the Christmas market on the Gendarmenplatz is particularly picturesque.
 Many visitors consider the Christmas market in old town Spandau to the west of Berlin to be the best one in the city.
 Berlin has endless museums and entertainment options for visitors who tire of Christmas markets.
 In Berlin, in contrast to most other cities, Christmas markets are often open after Christmas as well and even on Christmas Day itself.